How to Win

 If a contestant finishes within the allotted time-scale they may submit their answers however must remain in the test area until the allotted time period is completed.

-Upon arrival at the Final, each audience member will receive a voting slip to vote for ONLY ONE delegate.
+The In-Person Vote will take place at the Grand Final, where each audience member will receive a voting slip to vote for ONLY ONE delegate.

 An audience member may request another voting slip at a price to be decided by the Producer.
 Upon receiving the additional voting slip, there may be ONLY ONE vote per delegate.
 The price of the extra voting slip will be divided equally between the two charities of the ‘charity round’.